Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Localization-delocalization in the presence of self-interaction without Manakov's symmetry

 \subsection{Effect of finite inter-species interaction $g_{\upar\dar}$ on the localization}

-So far, our investigation revealed that the interplay of the disordered potential and the imbalance between intra-species interaction leads to the exchange of population from one component to another.
+So far, our results revealed that the interplay of the disordered potential and the imbalance between intra-species interaction leads to the exchange of population from one component to another.
 Here we will show that nonlinearities can lead to stronger localization of one component at the expense of weaker localization of the other in the presence of a sufficiently strong disorder.

 To understand the role of the inter-species interaction $g_{\upar\dar}$ we begin with the populations, followed by the variation of the IPR with $g_{\upar\dar}$ at the Rabi coupling $\Omega = 0.5$ for realization R1.
 Note that, the results for R2 exhibit similar qualitative features as those for R1.
 Therefore, in what follows we will only discuss the results pertaining to the R1 case.
-The populations $N_{\upar (\dar)}$ presented in Fig.~\ref{fig:Natoms-g12} show that for the broadly localized condensate at $U_{0} = 0.15$, it remains the same across all the range of $g_{\upar\dar}$ where small $\chi$ leads to $g_{\upar\dar}\chi < 2\Omega$, rendering the components in the miscible state.
-In contrast, the narrow localized condensate at $U_{0} = 0.5$ shows that the populations in both components remained approximately constant at $N_{\upar} \approx N_{\dar} \approx 0.5$ only up to $g_{\upar\dar} \leq 4.6$ and then shows an increase in $N_{\dar}$ and corresponding decrease in population in spin-up component $N_{\upar}$.
+The populations $N_{\upar (\dar)}$ presented in Fig.~\ref{fig:Natoms-g12} show that for the broadly localized condensate at $U_{0} = 0.15, k_{L} = 0$, it remains the same across all the range of $g_{\upar\dar}$ where small $\chi$ leads to $g_{\upar\dar}\chi < 2\Omega$, rendering the components in the miscible state.
+In contrast, the narrow localized condensate at $U_{0} = 0.5$ shows that the populations in both components remained approximately constant at $N_{\upar} \approx N_{\dar} \approx 0.5$ only up to $g_{\upar\dar} \leq 4.6$ and then shows an increase in $N_{\dar}$ and corresponding decrease in population in spin-up component $N_{\upar}$ \sks{in case of $k_{L} = 0$.
+Similarly, the inclusion of $k_{L} = 0.5$ (brown dashed line), $1.5$ (green dash-dotted line) decrease the threshold value of interspecies interaction $g_{\upar \dar}$ for the separation of the condensate population.
+For $k_{L} =0.5,$ and $k_{L} = 1.5$ the populations in both component remain nearly constant at $0.5$ upto $g_{\upar \dar} \leq 2.1$, and $ g_{\upar \dar} \leq 0.5$, respectively.}

 Next, in Fig.~\ref{fig:chi-g12}(a), we show the variation of the IPR $\chi_{\upar (\dar)}$ with $g_{\upar\dar}$ at $U_{0} = 0.15$ and $U_{0} = 0.5$ by keeping the coupling parameters at $k_{L} = 0$ and $\Omega = 0.5$.
 For $U_{0} = 0.15$, one can notice the decreasing behavior of $\chi_{\upar} = \chi_{\dar}$ indicates the considerable broadening of the condensate.
 Conversely, for $U_{0} = 0.5$, initially, the IPR for both components remains the same and exhibits a decreasing trend until $g_{\upar\dar} \approx 4.6$.
 However, as $g_{\upar\dar}$ increases further, $\chi_{\dar}$ starts to increase due to the higher condensate density.
 The increase in $\chi_{\dar}$ is complemented by the decreasing behavior of $\chi_{\upar}$.
 This observation aligns well with the findings in Fig.~\ref{fig:Natoms-g12}.